fasi13/shega-enter/README.md

 Install Mongoos DB and run into your Machine First

+To start server and client simultaneously

+`npm run dev` or if you want to run concurrently `npm run dev`

 Since ther is no Registration page, You should be post admin signup schema to the database using

 Postman Or somthing.
 The schema would be